ShieldsJohn/aye_or_naw/README.md

 # Aye or Naw?
 [Visit the live website here!](https://shieldsjohn.github.io/aye_or_naw/index.html)

-'Aye or Naw?' is a true or false general-knowledger quiz, where ten correct answers are required to win.
+'Aye or Naw?' is a true or false general-knowledge quiz, where ten correct answers are required to win.

 ![Image showing the responsive design of the 'Aye or Naw?' website](README_images/amiresponsive_1.png)